Kong/docs.konghq.com/app/_src/gateway/support/index.md

 ## Supported versions

-The following matrix describes the distributions available for each supported version of {{site.base_gateway}}.
-End of support for these distributions is tied to end of support for the {{site.base_gateway}}' version, unless the OS manufacturer's end of life date is sooner.
+The following matrix describes the distributions available for each supported version of {{site.base_gateway}}:

 {% navtabs %}
   {% navtab 3.2 %}